abhit-rana/DaargiBot/README.md

 **4. Open up another terminal tab and say it to be "t2"**

-_Further Command would be runned on this new terminal tab->t2_
+_Further Command would be run on this new terminal tab->t2_

 **5. Repeat Steps 1, and 2**